 Freeman is hardly alone though.
 I randomly picked this product because I see it everywhere, but many, many products are currently claiming to be organic without any certification to back them up.
 See which fake “organic” brands the OCA recommends boycotting.
 You can also see a listing of real USDA Organic companies at OCA.

 Additionally some companies choose to certify some products, rather than a majority of products with the USDA, such as Eminence Organics and Juice Beauty.
 You need to be careful; a few USDA Organic products doesn’t mean all USDA Organic – look for the seal on actual products not simply at the company website.

 Not really.
 Just because a company carries the seal doesn’t mean they also use other sustainable company methods such as greener packaging or wind power.
 It simply means that they carry true organic products.
 The organic seal does not mean a product is 100% safe for all people.
 This seal also doesn’t cover companies who are using real organics but just aren’t yet certified.
 Lastly, many USDA Certified products use plant based ingredients or essential oils both of which can be unsafe for some people.
 Beyond looking for the seal, read your labels and read the following guides…

-All that said, if you’re looking for real honest to goodness organic body care items make sure you look for the USDA Organic Seal.
-Learn more at the Coming Clean Campaign and tell the USDA that you want better organic standards in place for body care and cosmetics.
+To sum up: if you’re looking for real honest to goodness organic body care items make sure you look for the USDA Organic Seal.